 The Coventry-based Triumph firm began by making bicycles in 1887.
 Motor-cycles arrived in 1902 and by the end of World War II the marque had a first class reputation.
 Until the early 1930’s the manufacture of motor cycles remained more important than that of cars, which first appeared in 1923.

 The Earliest Triumph cars were mainly conventionally engineered and conservatively styled small and medium sized saloons, although sports tourers arrived in the late 1920s and in 1925 a Triumph became the first British car to have hydraulic brakes.
 However, Triumphs first noteworthy car was the Super Seven, a high quality small family saloon.
 The Herald was Triumph’s first car to have mass appeal and during peak production over 100000 units were being built each year to compete with the Morris Minor and Ford Anglia.

 There are currently 2500 Heralds left in the UK either licensed or SORN and around 2000 cars of the faster, larger engined Triumph Vitesse variant.

 The smaller engined Heralds offer great value for owners with great mileage, cheap insurance, low maintenance costs and widespread availability of spare parts, making it an affordable starter car for both new and young drivers as well as established classic enthusiasts and collectors.

-If you own a Herald or Vitesse, see how much you could save with our classic Triumph Insurance.
+If you own a Herald or Vitesse, see how much you could save with our classic car insurance.